Rural Minnesota needs you to vote.

 Strong communities depend on healthy ecosystems:

-Our well-being and the health of the land are entwined.
-Our environment impacts our health, our economy, and overall quality of life.
+Our well-being and the health of the land are deeply connected.
+Our environment impacts our health, our economy, and our overall quality of life.
 Our natural surroundings are often a big part of what makes a place feel like home.

 Many of us live near industrial facilities – farms, manufacturing plants, coal plants, mines – where we are exposed to pollution that seeps into the groundwater we drink or drifts into the air we breathe.
 If our air, food, and water are bathed in chemicals or pollution, our health suffers.